vtex/shoreline/styleguides/admin/documentation/table/column.md

 ## Sortable API

 The table has the sort prop to handle sorting.
-If you just want regular sorting just provide a compare function inside of the table columns objects.
+If you just want regular sorting just provide a compare function inside of the table column objects.
 This will handle the table sort UI state and not the sorting of the items.
 All of these are optional values and if you do not provide them the default value will be used.

 ### initialValue

-Defines the table initial sorting value. `{ order?: 'ASC' | 'DSC', by?: string }`

-### order

-Order is related to the sorting order.

-### by

-By indicates which column is being sorted, this value should be the id of the column.
+Defines the table initial sorting value. `{ order?: 'ASC' | 'DSC', by?: string }` The `order` prop is related to the sorting order and `by` indicates which column is being sorted, this value should be the id of the column.

 ### directions